Calendar of Events

 July 22, 2026 | 10:30 am - 12:30 pm

 Offered during our Arts & Culture camp, and open to other community members, this gathering focuses on the importance of connecting with food, where it comes from, and how we honor the land and the food it produces.
 There will also be time to share stories and connections with La Milpa.
 This gathering is in English with Spanish translation.
-We acknowledge ancestral and current Maya and Mesoamerican Indigenous practices as we give gratitude to the land.
+We acknowledge ancestral and current Indigenous practices as we give gratitude to the land.
 A sample of delicious, traditional food will be offered.
 Registration is required for this free event.

 (Photo Credit: Jonas Wright Photography)